Fairmont El San Juan Hotel: History

-The hotel left the Intercontinental chain in 1961 and became the El San Juan Hotel.
+In 1961, the hotel left the Intercontinental chain, becoming the El San Juan Hotel.
 In 1965, architect Morris Lapidus and designer Alan Lanigan renovated the hotel, including the Club Tropicoro, which hosted artists like Sammy Davis Jr., Nat King Cole, Frank Sinatra, The Supremes, Louis Armstrong, Johnny Mathis and Liza Minnelli, among others.
+In 1967, they also inaugurated the Hunca Munca Room for entertainment events.

+In 1985, the hotel was remodeled by the Williams Hospitality Management Corporation, becoming the El San Juan Hotel & Casino.
+It was inaugurated by Governor Rafael Hernández Colón.

-In 1998 the Banyan Tree, the 300-year-old centerpiece of the hotel, was heavily damaged by Hurricane George.
+In 1998, the Banyan Tree, the 300-year-old centerpiece of the hotel, was heavily damaged by Hurricane George.
 A tree surgeon from Florida had to be flown in to save it.

 In 2009, the El San Juan joined The Waldorf-Astoria Collection division of Hilton Worldwide and was renamed El San Juan Hotel & Casino, The Waldorf Astoria Collection.
 In 2011, it was transferred to the Hilton Hotels brand and was renamed El San Juan Resort & Casino, a Hilton Hotel.

 In 2015, a Miami-based private equity firm called León, Mayer & Co., later known as Liongrove, purchased the hotel.
 The hotel closed in August 2016 for a $60 million renovation designed by Jeffrey Beers International.
 It reopened on February 5, 2017, as part of Hilton's Curio Collection division, renamed El San Juan Hotel, Curio Collection by Hilton.

 Just months later, the hotel was hit back-to-back by Hurricane Irma and Hurricane Maria, which flooded much of the hotel.
 This led to another $65 million renovation.
 The hotel reopened in December 2018.
 The hotel left Hilton on January 2, 2020 and joined Accor's Fairmont Hotels division as the Fairmont El San Juan Hotel.

 The hotel's thirteen one-story Banyan Villas, named for the iconic Banyan Tree and also designed by Jeffrey Beers International, were completed in 2022.